Is 1290 a Good SAT Score?

 Instead, they’re going to take your score and compare it to other applicants to immediately know where you stand when it comes to standardized tests.
 Sure, there are other elements that admissions officers take into account, but SAT scores are among the most objective and easy to use.

-A 1400 SAT score or higher is a good score in 2022.
+A 1400 SAT score or higher is a good score in today’s admissions environment.
 This puts you in the 95th percentile of all high schoolers taking the SAT.
 That means you outperformed 95% of test takers, putting you in the top 5%.
 When you consider that over 2 million people take the SAT every year, that’s really impressive score.

 While a 1400 SAT score won’t make you a shoo-in for the top universities in the country, it certainly drastically increases your chances of getting accepted.
 You can confidently apply to the schools of your dreams assuming the rest of your application is up to snuff.
 Admissions officers will take notice with a 1400 score or higher.